2018ik/2018ik.github.io/_wiki/tree_of_life.markdown

 ## Background

+The **tree of life** is a type of the crucified and resurrected Christ.
 The Bible begins with the tree of life in the Garden of Eden (Gen 2:9) and ends with the tree of life in the New Jerusalem in Revelation (Rev 21:??).

 ## History